Apt Pupil (film): Cast

 Ian McKellen stars as Kurt Dussander, a Nazi war criminal who hides in America under the pseudonym Arthur Denker.
 Screenwriter Brandon Boyce described Dussander as being "a composite of these ghosts of World War II" but not based on any real-life individual.
 McKellen was attracted to the role because he was impressed with Singer's The Usual Suspects and saw the role of Dussander as "a nice, meaty part and difficult".
 Singer, who enjoyed McKellen in John Schlesinger's 1995 film Cold Comfort Farm, invited the actor to take the role.
 The character's language was written originally for "a very stoic German", but Singer felt that McKellen's "complex" personality could contribute to the character.
 The director said of choosing McKellen, "I felt if I could combine his complexity, his colorfulness, to the stoic German character it would create a character that, although evil, would garner more sympathy and would be more enjoyable for the audience to watch."

 Brad Renfro stars alongside McKellen as Todd Bowden, a 16-year-old who discovers Denker's criminal past.
 Singer auditioned a couple of hundred young men and chose 14-year-old Renfro, saying of him, "Brad was the brightest, the most intense and the most real.
 Not only could he have the intensity when we wanted, there was a hollowness that he could convey, and by the end of the picture he had to become this empty vessel."
 Portraying a manipulative character temporarily influenced Renfro, who said that people around him were worried about his state of mind.
 Renfro said of his performance, "It's a trip I have to take.
 People just kind of have to leave me alone when I'm doing it.
 It's my job."
 He described Todd as a "very articulate boy" who unveils himself as a "monster", which also signified a departure from his previous roles as the "rebel" or the "oversensitive bad boy".
 Singer described his impression of the character:

 I don't believe for one minute that [Todd Bowden] was pure as the driven snow.
 The capacity to blackmail an old man — obviously there's a search for something going on that's a good hard step beyond innocence.
 I think he had it within him, some emptiness that needed fulfillment and taken to a new place, a new direction.
 His school, his parents, his environment weren't doing it for him.
 This particular individual came along before some other, but it perhaps could have been drugs, it could have been rape.
 Todd was probably not a very good guy.
 But that kind of bad guy can exist within a lot more people than we realize.

-Schwimmer plays Edward French, Todd Bowden's high school guidance counselor.
+David Schwimmer plays Edward French, Todd Bowden's high school guidance counselor.
 Before Schwimmer, Kevin Pollak was attached to the role.
 While Schwimmer was known for his comedic role on the television show Friends, Singer was impressed by the actor's performance in a Los Angeles stage production and decided to cast him as the counselor.